 Liquid Penetrant Testing (PT)

 Liquid Penetrant Inspection (also called Dye Penetrant Testing or Penetrant Testing — PT/LPI) is a nondestructive testing method for revealing surface-breaking defects in non-porous materials.
-A low-surface-tension liquid penetrant is applied to the part, allowed to soak into discontinuities, excess penetrant is removed, and a developer is applied to draw out trapped penetrant to form visible indications under appropriate lighting.
+A low-surface-tension liquid penetrant is applied to the part, allowed to soak into discontinuities, excess penetrant is removed, and a developer is applied to draw out trapped penetrant and form visible indications under appropriate lighting.

 Our PT Services